cmu-delphi/covidcast-indicators/_delphi_utils_python/data_proc/geomap/README.md

 ## Derived files

 The rest of the crosswalk tables are derived from the mappings above.
 We provide crosswalk functions from granular to coarser codes, but not the other way around.
 This is because there is no information gained when crosswalking from coarse to granular.

+## JHU UID mapping changes

+- Dukes and Nantucket counties in Massachusets are aggregated, so we split them with population-proportional weights (approximately 2/3 Dukes and 1/3 Nantucket).
+- The same procedure is followed by Kansas City and four of its counties.
+- Kusilvak, Alaska is mapped to the FIPS code 02270.
+- Ogalala Lakota, South Dakota is mapped to the FIPS code 46113.
+- Utah reports at a territory level, so we only report it at in a state level megaFIPS 49000.
+- JHU places cases and deaths that cannot be localized to a single county into "Out of State" and "Unassigned" categories.
+We map these to the "megaFIPS" code XX000, where XX is the state FIPS code.
+This way, the data is recovered when aggregating up to the state level, but does not interfere with other counties.

 ## Deprecated source files